Heroin Detox at FHE Rehab

-There are many instances where people who are addicted to heroin keep picking up because they are afraid of the symptoms of detox.
+There are many instances where people who are addicted to heroin continue to abuse the substance because they are afraid of the detox symptoms.
 Unfortunately, detox is a necessary part of the path to sobriety and at The Florida House Experience, we make it as safe and comfortable as possible.

 Heroin is an opiate that gives addicts a feeling of euphoria and well-being.
-When they run out of the drug, they begin to crash down, causing them to seek more heroin to feel “normal” again.
-Their second and third highs are nothing compared to their first, resulting in this cycle of addiction becomes an endless circle of getting high, coming down, and seeking more.
+When they run out of the drug, they begin to crash, causing them to seek more heroin in order to feel “normal” again.
+Their second and third highs are nothing compared to their first, resulting in this cycle of addiction becoming an endless circle of getting high, coming down, and seeking more.

-The decision to quit heroin is a big one, and avoiding detox shouldn’t be a reason to keep using.
+The decision to quit using heroin is a big and difficult step to take, and avoiding detox shouldn’t be a reason to keep using.
 We help our patients deal with all of the physical and mental symptoms of withdrawal, and we take all precautions that are necessary to prevent medical complications.
 Heroin withdrawal is different for everyone, depending on their use and any underlying medical conditions they may have.
-Individuals who have a history of addiction, or have been diagnosed medical issues, mood disorders, or history of addiction may have a harder time detoxing from heroin than others.
+Individuals who have a history of addiction, or have been diagnosed medical issues or mood disorders, may have a harder time detoxing from heroin than others.

 - Flu-like symptoms, known as being “dope sick”